 If the file has multiple blank lines use

--s option to squeeze multiple blank lines into one bank line.
+-s option to squeeze multiple blank lines into one blank line.

 more -s /path/to/filename